andyphilips/dynamac/README.md

 You should now be able to use the package.

 ## Installation (Stata)
-To install `dynamac` in Stata type one of the following into the console:
+To install `dynamac` in Stata type one of the following into the console (note that using `net install` calls directly from Github and will ensure the most up-to-date version):
 ```
 net sj 18-4 st0545
 ```